 This could change in the future, so you’ll want to check Plastiq’s Support Section on the current restrictions.
 Plastiq will also warn you on the final screen before submitting your payment if there’s an issue.

-You can’t use a Visa or American Express to make a mortgage payment, but you can use a Discover or Mastercard.
+You can’t use a Visa or American Express to make a mortgage payment.
 This affects mortgages but not rent payments.
 I can understand why this might be the case.
 However, I know it might be frustrating for those of you with a mortgage payment, especially if it’s your biggest monthly expense.

 If you’re using a Chase card, make sure you check your credit limit and the amount that you’ve used.
 Chase has a policy where you can’t make a